Is able to explain complex legal concepts in an easy to understand way to lay people, and gets to the root of the issue at hand quicklyLegal 500, 2020

 Publications

-Publications include a discussion of the issues faced by transgender clients within private law children proceedings and applications under the Gender Recognition Act 2004.
-Lyndsey has been interviewed by LexisNexis regarding the decisions in J v B (Ultra-Orthodox Judaism: Transgender) [2017] EWFC 4 and Re M [2017] EWCA Civ 2164.
-She also considers the ramifications in AP v JP (Transgender Applicant for Declaration of Valid Marriage) [2019] EWHC 3105 (Fam).
+Other publications include a discussion of the issues faced by transgender clients within private law children proceedings and applications under the Gender Recognition Act 2004.
+Lyndsey has also been interviewed by LexisNexis regarding the decisions in J v B (Ultra-Orthodox Judaism: Transgender) [2017] EWFC 4 and Re M [2017] EWCA Civ 2164.
+At this link, Lyndsey considers the ramifications in AP v JP (Transgender Applicant for Declaration of Valid Marriage) [2019] EWHC 3105 (Fam).

-Lyndsey has recorded podcasts on parental alienation, representing clients with disabilities, children’s participation in family proceedings and competence of children in family proceedings.
-Lyndsey also regularly produces judgment summaries for Family Law Week.
+Lyndsey has also recorded Family Law Week podcasts on parental alienation, representing clients with disabilities, children’s participation in family proceedings and competence of children in family proceedings.

-Lyndsey was contracted to edit and maintain the Practical Law (Thomson Reuters) domestic violence and abuse section in 2017.
-She has also produced a number of articles for Practical Law, including publications on s20 agreements and claims under the Human Rights Act.
+Lyndsey was previously contracted to edit and rewrite the Practical Law (Thomson Reuters) domestic abuse section.
+She has produced a number of articles for Practical Law, including publications on s20 agreements and claims under the Human Rights Act.

 Training and Seminars

-Lyndsey regularly produces training materials and undertakes seminars for the benefit of professional clients.
+Lyndsey has produced training materials and undertakes seminars for the benefit of professional clients, including for Family Law Week, MBL and DG Legal.
 Lyndsey has a particular interest in issues relating to transgender clients and chaired group sessions discussing the impact of the Gender Recognition Act 2004 at the International Women’s Conference 2015.

-Lyndsey spent some months in Cambodia in 2015 working with a number of NGOs specialising in human rights advocacy.
-She continued to advise and assist remotely for a number of years after her return.
+Lyndsey spent some months in Cambodia in 2015 working with a number of NGOs specialising in human rights advocacy, following which she continued to advise and assist remotely.

 Awards